-The City promotes the preservation of historic properties and areas of Greensboro in a variety of ways.
+The City of Greensboro promotes the preservation of historic properties and areas in a variety of ways.

 The City maintains a qualified Historic Preservation Commission (HPC) and operates the Historic District Program in the Charles B. Aycock, College Hill and Fisher Park neighborhoods.

-Greensboro participates in the Guilford County Landmark Property Program, which is administered by the Guilford County Planning and Development Department.
+Greensboro participates in the Guilford County Landmark Program, which is administered by the Guilford County Planning and Development Department.
 More than 70 properties in Greensboro are protected through local Landmark designation.
 Owners of Landmark properties are eligible for a deferral of up to 50 percent of their property taxes.

 The City maintains a comprehensive survey of historic resources.
 First conducted in 1975, the Historic Resources Inventory was updated in 1990 and again from 2006-09.

-For additional information on organizations promoting Historic Preservation activities, explore these links:
+For additional information explore these links:

 National Trust for Historic Preservation